Ted E. Dudra

 Robert’s uncanny resemblance to Abe from his 6’4″ height, authentically styled beard, stove pipe hat, 1860s era clothing, and scholarly knowledge, audiences believe they are visiting with Old Abe himself!

 Robert has presented President Lincoln at Gettysburg, PA; metropolitan libraries, Washington, D.C., multiple school districts in the Columbus area, Appomattox, VA., Homes of Presidents Grant, Hayes & Garfield in Londonderry, N. Ireland; Lincoln’s home, Springfield, Illinois, The Ohio Statehouse, and the Ohio Governors’ Residences.

 David has been impersonating Jefferson Davis for over ten years.
 He has appeared at Civil War Reenactments, CW roundtables, CW balls, CW fashion shows, and any time an event needs a speaker on the events leading up to the war and the war itself.

 David is on the road 12 months out of the year and loves every minute of it.
-He spent 30 years in the elementary Grades teaching mostly fifth grade before retiring in 2004.
+He spent 30 years in the elementary grades teaching mostly fifth grade before retiring in 2014.
 He has two college degrees both from Wright State Univerity beginning with a Bachelor of Education Degree and then earning a MA in History.
 Dave has loved American History since reading his first Abraham Lincoln book as a third grader.